 In Key Stage 2, the children are taught Computing through the subject specialism cycle.
 This means that each KS2 child receives an hour of teaching every week across the school year, ensuring the correct number of National Curriculum hours are covered for this subject.
 The Subject Specialist Cycle ensures that the most skilled teacher in Computing is sharing that passion and skill set with the pupils in Key Stage Two.

 There are literally hundreds of ways we can demonstrate the excellent impact our curriculum design has on our pupils.
-In a nutshell, here are 2 examples:
+In a nutshell, here are some examples:

 - Each September, pupils from Year 1 to Year 6 apply for the post of year group Digital Leaders.
 From the many applicants two ‘Digital Leaders’ are selected for each year group and these children become the voices of Computing at Birchwood.
 Through the Digital Leaders programme, which meets monthly with the Computing Subject Lead, pupils learn new skills and research current information becoming ‘experts’ in their field.
 Covering topics including programming, online safety, and technical helpers, they lead assemblies where they impart their knowledge to their peers, teaching staff, parents and governors.